emaloney/MBDataEnvironment/README.md

 $cats
 ```

-When an object is made available through the variable space, not only does the object instance itself become accessible using an expression, so do its properties, any values addressable using key-value coding (KVC), and—if it's an array or dictionary—its contents.
+When an object is made available through the variable space, not only does the object instance itself become accessible using an expression, so do its properties, any values addressable using key-value coding (KVC), and—if the object in question is an array or dictionary—its contents.

 You can access these sub-values through *variable subreferences*, which can take one of two forms: dot accessors and bracket accessors.